The SRG/eROSITA All-Sky Survey: Large-scale view of the Centaurus cluster: Data reduction and analysis

-A relative Galactic absorption correction in the FoV was done utilizing the $N_\mathrm{H,tot}$ map of the Centaurus field obtained by adding the HI4PI all-sky Galactic neutral atomic hydrogen map \citep{HI4PI_2016} with $N_\mathrm{H2}$ map calculated using the method described in \cite{Willingale_2013} through the Swift Galactic column density of Hydrogen tool\footnote{\href{https://www.swift.ac.uk/analysis/nhtot/}{https://www.swift.ac.uk/analysis/nhtot/}}.
+A relative Galactic absorption correction in the FoV was done utilizing the $N_\mathrm{H,tot}$ map of the Centaurus field obtained by adding the HI4PI all-sky Galactic neutral atomic hydrogen map \citep{HI4PI_2016} with $N_{\mathrm{H}_2}$ map calculated using the method described in \cite{Willingale_2013} through the Swift Galactic column density of Hydrogen tool\footnote{\href{https://www.swift.ac.uk/analysis/nhtot/}{https://www.swift.ac.uk/analysis/nhtot/}}.
 The eROSITA count rates of different column density values, $N_\mathrm{H}$, across the FoV were estimated by simulating a typical X-ray fore- and background model that consists of the unabsorbed Local Hot Bubble (LHB), the absorbed Milky Way Halo (MWH), and unresolved sources.
 For each pixel, the $N_\mathrm{H}$ correction value was calculated, namely the ratio of the expected eROSITA count rate at the given pixel to the count rate of the median $N_\mathrm{H}$ across the FoV.
 The absorption correction factor map was generated for each type of TMs and multiplied by its corresponding exposure map.

 To detect and generate the point source catalog, we followed the procedure described in \cite{Pacaud_2006} and \cite{Ramos-Ceja_2019}.
-The source detection was performed on a wavelet-filtered image by the Source Extractor software \citep{SExtractor}.
+The source detection was performed on a wavelet-filtered image by the Source Extractor software \citep[\texttt{SExtractor},][]{SExtractor}.
 The method detects not only point sources, but also extended sources (including small extended background sources) in the FoV.
 We used the obtained catalog to remove point sources and unwanted or unrelated sources in our imaging and spectral analyses.
+In Fig.~\ref{fig:rgb} and \ref{fig:conf}, we overplotted background clusters from the eRASS1 groups and clusters catalog \citep{Bulbul_2024}, which are included in our source catalog and thus removed from further analyses.
 In order to emphasize low surface brightness and large-scale features, we applied adaptive smoothing to the images.
 We utilized the Science Analysis Software (SAS; version 20.0.0) task \texttt{asmooth} with the parameter \texttt{smoothstyle=‘adaptive’}.
 A cheese mask was also supplied which allows us to mask out unwanted sources and refill the holes with the surrounding background values.
 Any adaptively-smoothed images are for visualization purposes only.